 The main analyses estimating the association of genetically proxied levels of each exposure with risk of IS were performed using the random-effects inverse-variance weighted (IVW) method15.
 We examined the differences in the MR estimates between populations of European and African ancestries using the propagation of error method.
 Further sensitivity analyses – namely MR-Egger, weighted median, weighted mode and contamination mixture method – were conducted to assess the robustness of the results to violations in instrumental variable assumptions (Supplementary Methods)15.
 MR effect estimates are expressed as ORs per standard deviation (SD) increase in genetically predicted levels of the exposure for continuous traits, and per doubling the odds (log-OR per unit change in exposure log-odds multiplied by loge(2)) in the exposure for T2DM.

-Ethical approval, data availability and reporting

-We used summary data from published studies that obtained relevant ethical approval and participant consent.
-These data are available on request to the original studies.
-The analysis codes are available on request to the corresponding author, and all results are presented in the main manuscript or its supplementary files.

 Results